approachable-io/software-interview-prep/README.md

 ### Making your changes

 Now that we have our own branch, we can begin to contribute.
 First, we need to make some changes.
-What I'm doing right now, is editing the `README.md` file, so I would open up any text editor, and open the file.
+What I'm doing right now, is adding images to the `README.md` file, so I would open up any text editor, and open the file.

 Any editor or IDE will work just fine (I personally use WebStorm for projects and sublime for one-off files), Some popular editors include Atom, VS Code, and even vim or nano if you have experience using either.